djalbat/the-occam-user-manual/understanding-grammars.md

 Since ambiguity is being treated later we will pass over the fact that each of the first two rules have two definitions and the use of the exclamation mark after these rules' names.
 Instead we focus on the ellipsis `...` modifier attached to each of the rule name parts.
-This switches the parser into what is called a look-ahead state, where it takes note the part that follows the look-ahead part, so to speak, when evaluating the look-ahead part itself.
+This switches the parser into what is called a look-ahead state, where it takes note of the part that follows the look-ahead part when evaluating the look-ahead part itself.
 This is useful because the `nonsense` rule if left to its own devices would parse a qualification, since it parses one or more tokens of pretty much any time.
 If it can be made to look ahead, however, it will stop before the qualification and allow the parser to continue to evaluate the `qualification` part of the definition.